Meet

 Tiresias Leadership

-Our work was born out of almost three decades of a love for The Odyssey, a decade learning from the top minds in the coaching world, and over 2000 hours coaching leaders at some of America’s most successful companies.
+Our work was born out of almost three decades of a love for The Odyssey, a decade of learning from the top minds in the coaching world, and over 2000 hours coaching leaders at some of America’s most successful companies.

 The first iteration of this business began in 2018, when I shut down Experience Vinyl—the music startup I’d been building for two years.